Karelian Hot Pot: The Hearty Karelian Stew That Warmed Finland’s Heart

 From Refugees to National Dish

 The stew’s journey from regional specialty to national favourite is intertwined with Finland’s modern history.
 After the Second World War, Finland ceded parts of Karelia to the Soviet Union, and roughly 400 000 Karelians were evacuated to other parts of Finland.
 Food traditions travelled with them and karjalanpaisti became a staple all around Finland as evacuees shared their recipes and food culture with their new neighbours.
 As Karelians settled into new communities, their pot roast gradually lost its regional anonymity and gained a descriptive name – karjalanpaisti, literally “Karelian roast”.
-By the 1950s it was a common feature at village events and tribal feasts across Finland.
-The dish even topped a national survey of favourite foods in 2007 and finished second in a 2016 poll, underscoring how deeply it has embedded itself in Finnish identity.

-Fun Facts & Urban Legends
+Fun Facts & Folklore

 Why Karjalanpaisti Is the Perfect Nordic Comfort Food